terminalcloud/apps/docs/fudforum.md

 ## About FUDforum

-**FUDforum** (Fast Uncompromising Discussion Forum) is an open source web discussion forum released under the GPL (version 2) license that is written in PHP and can be used on virtually any operating system.
+**FUDforum** (Fast Uncompromising Discussion Forum) is an open source web discussion forum released under the GPL (version 2) license.
+It is written in PHP and can be used on virtually any operating system.
 FUDforum combines an extensive feature set while maintaining the ability to generate forum web pages extremely fast.
-The forum includes i18n and templating support allowing for a complete customization of its output as well as a very capable group based permission system.
-FUDforum can also act as a Mailing List Manager, USENET newsreader and even an XML Feed Aggregator.
+The forum includes i18n and templating support allowing for a complete customization of its output as well as a very capable group-based permission system.
+FUDforum can also act as a mailing list manager, USENET newsreader and even an XML feed aggregator.
 This will allow you to build an instant community and consolidate all your messages into a single system.

 ---

 ## Main Features

 - Unlimited number of members, forums, posts, threads, polls and attachments.
-- Load USENET and E-mail list messages and sync forum replies back to these groups and lists.
+- Load USENET and e-mail list messages and sync forum replies back to these groups and lists.
 - RSS, ATOM and RDF feeds for topics, messages and users (global, per forum or per topic).
 - Generate printable PDF documents.
 - Customizable theme system based on templates.
 - Flood control and Captcha spam protection.
 - Built-in search engine.
-- Message and Quick Reply editors that support BBCode, HTML, plain text and Smilies.
+- Message and Quick Reply editors that support BBCode, HTML, plain text and smilies.
 - Private messaging system.
 - Poll creation.
 - Integrated forum calendar.